 What is cloning storage from On-Premise to Oracle Cloud Infrastructure?

-Core values of Oracle Cloud Infrastructure include the 2nd generation cloud, enterprise expertise, price performance and security first architecture.
-Oracle demonstrates clear initiative to respond to customer concerns regarding Cloud.
-For this reason they devote much of their resources to innovating around customer priorities such as price / performance (value) and top security.
+Core values of Oracle Cloud Infrastructure include the 2nd generation cloud, enterprise expertise, price performance, and security first architecture.
+Oracle demonstrates a clear initiative to respond to customer concerns regarding Cloud.
+For this reason, they devote much of their resources to innovating around customer priorities such as price/performance (value) and top security.
 It is summed up well here.
 These are important points when considering migrating to Oracle Cloud Infrastructure.